 Add soaked in gelatin and stir to combine.
 Transfer this hot sugar-gelatin mixture into a clean small bowl.

-Using a hand mixer beat on high for 2 minutes.
-Add freshly squeezed lemon juice and beat for another 2 minutes.
+Using a hand mixer, beat on medium speed for 2 minutes.
+Add freshly squeezed lemon juice (or vanilla extract)and beat for another 2 minutes.

 Recipe Card